fastlane/fastlane/README.md

 # Credentials

 ## Use the Keychain
-The first time you use *Deliver* you have to enter your iTunesConnect credentials.
+The first time you use *Deliver* you have to enter your iTunes Connect credentials.
 They will be stored in the Keychain.

 If you decide to remove your